Micro-Influencer Marketing on a Budget:

 Micro-influencers are social media creators with follower counts between 10,000 and 100,000.
 Unlike celebrities or mega-influencers, they maintain genuine relationships with their audiences, who perceive them as relatable, trustworthy people rather than distant personalities.

 The data supporting micro-influencers is compelling.
-Recent UK research indicates that a large majority of marketers running influencer campaigns now choose micro-influencers specifically.
+Influencer Marketing Hub’s annual benchmark report found that over 60% of marketers running influencer campaigns now specifically choose micro-influencers — prioritising engagement quality and audience trust over raw reach.
 Why?
 Because authenticity creates affinity between micro-influencers and their audiences—people appreciate their creativity and trust them to recommend products their followers will genuinely value.

 For UK small businesses, this means your £500 invested in a micro-influencer campaign reaches far fewer people than a £10,000 celebrity post, but those people are exponentially more likely to engage, remember your brand, and make purchases.